RehkMansa/portfolio-monorepo/README.md

-# Monorepo build
+# Monorepo Portfolio build

 The goal of this project was to test my hands on different frontend technologies.
 I also went with a monorepo architecture to get the basics about how to set one up.
-This project features three different codebases,
+This project features three different codebase,

 -   Astro
 -   Svelte